kayacik/ml/README.md

 # ml

 A Repository for notebooks, scripts and other material.
+Each notebook should be self-contained but may sometimes need a small CSV.